Selecting a School in Portugal

 International General Certificate of Secondary Education (IGCSE)

 The international version of the British Cambridge system teaches students in different subjects such as geography, math, science, etc. and students sit exams on these subjects at ages 14-16.
-The international program skews learning to a more global perspective compared to the GCSE but offers the same accreditation in the eyes of higher education institutions.
-Once they sit their exams, students can transition to the IB Diploma Programme if they so choose.

 Map of Portugal